Returning Central funds a treachery on Maharashtra says Shiv Sena

 Mumbai, Dec 03: The Shiv Sena described BJP MP Ananthkumar Hegde's claim that Devendra Fadnavis was made CM last month only to 'protect' Rs 40,000 crore central funds from being misused as treachery against Maharashtra.

-Terming Fadnavis and BJP Maharashtra's "criminals", Sena MP Sanjay Raut said the state Chief Secretary will clarify on the issue.
+Terming Fadnavis and BJP Maharashtra's "criminals", Sena MP Sanjay Raut said the state chief secretary will clarify on the issue.

 Reacting to Hegde's claim, Fadnavis said, "No such major policy decision has been taken by me as CM.
 All such allegations are false."